-The Dry Lightning Map is made by merging daily estimated rainfall grids, produced by Advanced Hydrologic Prediction Service (AHPS), with two polarity based lightning density grids, produced from daily cloud to ground lightning strike data (Cummings et. al 1998).
+The Dry Lightning Maps are made by merging daily estimated rainfall grids, produced by the National Weather Services (NWS) Advanced Hydrologic Prediction Service (AHPS), with two polarity based lightning density grids, produced from daily cloud to ground lightning strike data (Cummings et. al 1998).
 A Lightning Fuel type grid converted from a cover type map (Schmidt and others, 2002) is used in the dry lightning cell calculation.
 The lightning strike and estimated rainfall data are adjusted for the 24-hour hydrologic day (ending at 1200GMT) used by AHPS.

 There are regional differences in the the definition of a dry lightning strike.
 Maps are available based on Geographic Area Coordination Center (GACC) boundaries.
 The Eastern and Southern area maps have a rainfall threshold for a dry lightning event of 0.25 inches or less.
 All other regions use an estimated rainfall threshold of 0.10 inches.